Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Riccati-ZORO

 \subsubsection{Constraint-adaptive weighting}

-Here, we derive a weighting scheme that prioritizes reduction of the uncertainty in constraint direction, i.e., of the backoff terms, based on the proximity of the nominal trajectory to the constraint.
+Here, we derive a weighting scheme that prioritizes reducing the uncertainty in constraint directions, yielding smaller backoffs, based on the proximity of the nominal trajectory to the constraint.
 This weighting is most intuitively derived through the approximate expected value of a logarithmic barrier function, though as a heuristic, it remains independent of the specific interpretation of the ellipsoids.

 First, consider a nonlinear cost function $\hat l_k(\tilde z_k)$.
-Given uncertain $\tilde z_k$ with mean $z_k$ and covariance $\check P_k$, we can approximate its expectation via a second-order Taylor expansion as
+Given uncertain $\tilde z_k$ with mean $z_k$ and covariance $\check P_k$, we can approximate its expectation using a second-order Taylor expansion as

 where the second-order term follows from \eqref{eq:exv_of_quadratic}.
 The first term is the nominal cost, whereas the second term penalizes covariance weighted by the nominal curvature.